methos2016/MimikatzMD5Collision/README.md

 Reference: https://marc-stevens.nl
 Reference: http://natmchugh.blogspot.com/2015/05/how-to-make-two-binaries-with-same-md5.html

-THis is merely the application of these techniques.
+This is merely the application of these techniques.
 I did not discover them, merely applied them.

 Binary Samples of Mimikatz Collision